Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Manufacturer: Spiro International SA

-The Spiro SP 800 is a CNC-controlled perforation machine designed for precision and efficiency.
-It is widely used for perforating aluminum sheets for HVAC ducts and other applications.
-This machine's automatic tool change system and computerized controls allow for easy programming and customization of hole patterns, leading to its popularity in the industry.
+The Spiro SP 800 is a CNC-controlled perforation machine known for its precision and efficiency.
+It is commonly used for perforating aluminum sheets, particularly for HVAC ducts and other applications.
+The machine features an automatic tool change system and computerized controls, which facilitate easy programming and customization of hole patterns, contributing to its popularity in the industry.

 LVD Strippit PX-Series